Winter Meetings in Vancouver - Know Before You Go!

 - If you’re heading to Vancouver in December, it’s a fantastic place to indulge in the holiday season.
 The city is decorated with millions of twinkling lights (like those at Capilano Suspension Bridge and VanDusen Botanical Garden), the Vancouver Christmas Market sets up right next to the Vancouver Convention Centre, and you can even take an “Elfie Selfie” up at Grouse Mountain’s “Peak of Christmas” celebration.

 - If you’re looking to add some rhythm to your Vancouver visit, the city’s music scene is at the ready.
 Jazz lovers should head to Frankie’s where they’ll find live music four nights per week.
 Looking for something heavier?
-Check out listings for the Commodore Ballroom, Vogue Theatre, and the Orpheum.
+Check out listings for the Commodore Ballroom and the Orpheum.

-- Vancouver’s winter festival schedule runs the gamut, from holiday celebrations and the Winter Solstice Lantern Festival (Dec 21), through to the multidisciplinary PuSh International Performing Arts Festival (Jan 16 – Feb 5), and the JFL Northwest comedy festival (Feb 16 – 25), as well as Chinese New Year festivities (around Jan 28) celebrated among Vancouver’s sizeable Asian community.
+- Vancouver’s winter festival schedule runs the gamut, from holiday celebrations and the Winter Solstice Lantern Festival, through to the multidisciplinary PuSh International Performing Arts Festival, and the JFL Northwest comedy festival, as well as Lunar New Year festivities celebrated among Vancouver’s sizeable Asian community.

 - Watching sport in winter comes down to one thing: hockey!
-Check out the NHL’s Vancouver Canucks, playing at downtown’s Rogers Arena, or the city’s WHL’s team, the Vancouver Giants playing out in Langley.
+Check out the NHL’s Vancouver Canucks, playing at downtown’s Rogers Arena.
 If you’re not able to score tickets, the next best thing is to catch a game on the big screen, surrounded by local diehard fans.
-Try the Shark Club, The Charles Bar or The Blackbird.
+Try the Shark Club, or The Blackbird.

 - Even with a couple of hours of free time during your stay, you’ll have plenty of time to get an authentic Vancouver experience.
 Grab a False Creek Ferries mini-tugboat over False Creek to Granville Island.
 The spot is famous for its public market, but you’ll also find plenty of tempting cafes, artisan studios and other souvenir-worthy diversions.
 And while it might not be the ideal time of year to stroll Stanley Park, make sure that you at least take a drive around the perimeter or board a hop-on, hop-off bus to catch a glimpse of this huge, green space right downtown.

 - Most of Vancouver’s attractions are open year round, but there are some spots that top our list during winter.
 Just 25 minutes from downtown, Grouse Mountain offers more than just skiing and snowboarding.
 Along with the impressive views from the Eye of the Wind, check-out skating, light walks, and the Snowshoe Fondue tour.
-Known for its marine stewardship and research programs, Vancouver Aquarium in Stanley Park is also a great choice for a rainy day, as is the 4D movie experience, FlyOver Canada.
+Stanley Park is also a great choice for a rainy day, as is the 4D movie experience, FlyOver Canada.

 - Organized sightseeing tours can be a great way to take in as much as possible in a limited amount of time.
 Hop-on, hop-off buses such as Westcoast Sightseeing’s tours have stops at most of Vancouver’s top attractions, and you get some entertaining commentary on your way.
 Tours offered during winter include Landsea Tours’ Vancouver Delights excursion which downtown highlights before heading over the bridge to the North Shore and exploring Capilano canyon.
 Or explore the multitude of customizable private tours offered by ToursByLocals.